SimplyExothiII/pyhelpy/README.md

 But if it doesnt, install it through microsoft store manually, its called ``Python 3.10``, or do the recommended way which is installing latest stable python from the [original python website.](https://www.python.org/downloads/windows/)

-After complete setup, you are able to run the main script.

-Its the same as installing, but instead of ``setup.py`` run ``pyhelpy-gui.py``

 ## Credits
 Made by iv1x/SimplyExothiII, 2022.